 A well-known example of CDR is reforestation, which by itself can increase the negative emissions rate for some decades but not necessarily permanently.
 Although not usually seen in this light, bioenergy is helpful only if it involves CDR.
 For example, biofuel use does not reduce CO2 emissions in the transportation sector and so any benefit depends on whether producing a biofuel's feedstock increases the rate at which CO2 is removed from the atmosphere in other sectors.

 At present, CDR is under-researched, under-developed and under-appreciated by policymakers and the public.
 No coherent science, technology and policy strategy exists to systematically pursue CDR on a par with the efforts underway to reduce emissions.
-The Center for Carbon Removal at U-C Berkeley is educating policymakers and others about the opportunities for CDR, and at the University of Michigan, the U-M Energy Institute's Beyond Carbon Neutral initiative will conduct interdisciplinary research to develop and evaluate CDR options as well as pursue partnerships to help bring them into fruition.
+The Center for Carbon Removal spun off from U-C Berkeley is educating policymakers and others about the opportunities for CDR.
+The most important and tangible opportunities for moving beyond carbon neutral entail protecting and restoring carbon-rich ecosystems.
+Known as "Natural Climate Solutions," these approaches are summarized in a scientific article and featured on a Nature Conservancy website that explains such options and their many benefits.